I love sharing what I know about cooking, alternative medicine, health, frugal living, fun, animals, and how to live a better life!

-Residential dumpsters in apartment complexes and dorms.
-If you happen to live in one of these locations you can also have a quick dive when depositing your own weekly trash.
+- Residential dumpsters in apartment complexes and dorms.
+If you happen to live in one of these locations, you can also have a quick dive when depositing your own weekly trash.
 As for dorms, go 2-3 days before the "move-out" date; call the university to get those dates, or look online.
-Many students throw out brand new items simply because they lack space to take it home!
+Many students throw out brand-new items simply because they lack space to take them home!
 Schools with higher tuition often produce better finds!

-Residential homes.
+- Residential homes.
 Drive-by diving.
-Find furniture, appliances, even scrap metal.
+Find furniture, appliances, and even scrap metal.
 The treasure is endless.

-Grocery stores.
-Dented and bent canned goods, boxed goods, bakery items, bread, recently expired prepackaged food, even fruit and produce!
+- Grocery stores.
+Dented and bent canned goods, boxed goods, bakery items, bread, recently expired prepackaged food, and even fruit and produce!
 However, anything leaking, bulging, or obviously opened should be avoided.

 All of these locations can be absolute goldmines during holidays when people are more wasteful than normal.